n4sm/dryadalis/README.md

 - AVX / AVX2
 - statically linked binaries

-For some reasons it is failing on recent dynamically linked binaries.
+For some reasons it is failing against recent dynamically linked binaries.

 # Basic usage